Kahani is the Hindi word for story.

-The food here leans away from Tamarind’s more traditionally Northern Indian dishes, and instead focuses on a blend of British & Indian cultures; expect the likes of Gressingham duck with coriander, apple chutney, and tandoori broccoli marinated in honey; or smoked Malabar prawns with coconut & Keralan spices.
-In fact, there are only two curries on the menu, including the delectable ‘Kahani’ butter chicken.
+The food here leans away from Tamarind’s more traditionally Northern Indian dishes, and instead focuses on a blend of British & Indian cultures; expect the likes of gorgeous Somerset lamb chops with Kashmiri chillis; a whole trio of chicken tikkas; a venison keema tossed with shallots, fenugreek, and served with a truffle naan; and some smoked Malabar prawns with coconut & Keralan spices.

-Desserts include their ‘melt in the middle’ cheesecakes; a pineapple crème brûlée with cinnamon; and a chilli chocolate mousse bomb.
+Desserts include their ‘melt in the middle’ cheesecakes; a tandoori pineapple with coconut yoghurt; and a chilli chocolate mousse bomb.

 Which makes a happy ending to any story.

-NOTE: Kahani is open now.
+NOTE: Kahani is open for just dinner on Mondays, and then lunch and dinner Tuesday-Sunday.
 You can find out more, and book a table at the website right HERE.

 Kahani | 1 Wilbraham Place, SW1X 9AE

 Like fine dining?
 Get the low-down on every Michelin-starred restaurant in London…